 1) The MA in Clinical/Counseling Psychology (MPCAC) program is one of only two Texas programs nationally accredited by the Masters in Psychology and Counseling Accreditation Council!

-The M.A. in Clinical/Counseling Psychology Program is accredited by the Masters in Psychology
+The M.A. in Clinical/Counseling Psychology Program at Midwestern State University is

-and Counseling Accreditation Council (MPCAC) for the period of June, 2012 through June, 2023.
+for the period of June, 2023 through June, 2031.

 2) Surveys of our former graduates indicate that all responding graduates are working within the field or are attending doctoral programs within one year of graduation!